Emon-ProCoder7/flask_framework/README.md

 <h1 align = 'center'><strong>01.
 Tourist Attraction </strong></h1>

 Whenever you travel it is fun to make a list of places you want to visit.
 The application consists of 7 files.
+My app can store user input data to show.

 - Within each category you will have the option to move a location up to the next category and also remove a location.
 - There is also the option to add new locations to any of the categories.